Day - 1

 Day - 8

 Location: Jaipur - Journey to Jaipur, India's oh-so-pretty Pink City, by private vehicle (about 3 hours).
 You'll have plenty of free time here to haggle to your heart's content at the bazaars and backstreets where vendors sell a variety of textiles, precious and semi-precious gems and stunning blue pottery.
 Enjoy a guided walk on arrival to orientate yourself with the city, then perhaps drop by one of India’s finest palaces, the Royal City Palace.
-Food lovers will want to hit the streets for raj kachori chaat, a big fluffy chaat served with chutney, yoghurt, chilli and potato.
+Food lovers will want to hit the streets for raj kachori chaat, a snack served with chutney, yogurt, chili, and potato.
 Then cool off with a lassi at Jaipur's oldest and most famous lassi shop.
 Cinema buffs won't want to miss the chance to take in a Bollywood blockbuster at the spectacular Raj Mandir Cinema this evening.
 Your accommodation for tonight will be in another family-run heritage hotel.

 Day - 9